Learn about Filmmaking!

 - 9:00 am – Welcome and Program Introduction

-- 9:30 am – Special Guest Lecture: Screenwriting
+- 9:30 am – Special Guest Lecture: Jobs in the film industry

-- 10:00 am – Technical Skills: Fundamentals of Using Adobe Premiere for Film Editing
+- 10:00 am – Technical Skills: Fundamentals of Using Adobe Premiere Pro for Film Editing

 - 12:00 pm – Lunch and Learn: Watch a Documentary Film